Freedom Caucus says ‘no further discussion’ on debt ceiling until Senate passes House GOP bill

 Senate Majority Leader Chuck Schumer (D-N.Y.) has called the bill “dead on arrival.”

-The hardline conservative caucus said it adopted its official position on Thursday, as debt limit negotiations continued behind closed doors between representatives for Speaker Kevin McCarthy (R-Calif.) and the White House.
+The hard-liner conservative caucus said it adopted its official position on Thursday as debt limit negotiations continued behind closed doors between representatives for Speaker Kevin McCarthy (R-Calif.) and the White House.

 “The U.S. House of Representatives has done its job in passing the Limit, Save, Grow Act to provide a mechanism to raise the debt ceiling.
 This legislation is the official position of the House Freedom Caucus and, by its passage with 217 votes, the entire House Republican Conference,” the caucus wrote.